webNeat/typed-client/README.md

 # Typed client

-A library to write HTTP API clients using Typescript.
+A library to write typed API clients using Typescript.